jeffreykegler/personal/timeline.md

 As of this writing,
 it is the oldest language that survives in practical use.
-FORTRAN is a line-by-line language and its parsing is primitive.
+FORTRAN is a line-by-line language and its parsing is pre-Chomskyan and hackish.

-# 1958
+# 1958: LISP released

 John McCarthy's LISP appears.
 LISP goes beyond the line-by-line syntax -- it is recursively structured.